-In each school year, the licensed athletic trainers will be addressing head injuries in the health classes at CRLS when the teachers are reviewing information on the brain.
+Starting in the fall of 2011 and continuing Iin each school year thereafter, the licensed athletic trainers will be addressing head injuries in the health classes at CRLS when the teachers are reviewing information on the brain.

-G. Providing Information and Necessary Forms and Materials to All Parents/Guardians/Caregivers, Student Athletes and School Staff
+G. Providing Information and Necessary Forms and Materials to All Parents/Guardians, Student Athletes and School Staff

-As detailed above, in each school year, the athletic department will provide training materials and internet links for Department approved on-line courses to all students who plan to participate in extracurricular athletic activities and their parents/guardians/caregivers in advance of the student's participation.
-All students who plan to participate in extracurricular athletic activities and their parents/guardians/caregivers must satisfy the pre-participation requirements established by the Department, including completing current Department approved training regarding head injuries and concussions in extracurricular athletic activities and provide the athletic department with a certificate of completion for any Department approved on-line course or a signed acknowledgement that they have read and understand Department approved written materials.
-Additionally, before the start of every sports season, the student and parents/guardians/caregivers, must complete and submit via a web based registration platform a current Department approved Pre-participation Form which provides a comprehensive history with up-to-date information relative to concussion history; and any head, face or cervical spine injury history; and any history of co-existent concussive injuries.
+As detailed above, starting in the 2011-2012 school year and continuing in each school year thereafter, the athletic department will provide training materials and internet links for Department approved on-line courses to all students who plan to participate in extracurricular athletic activities and their parents/guardians in advance of the student's participation.
+All students who plan to participate in extracurricular athletic activities and their parents/guardians must satisfy the pre-participation requirements established by the Department, including completing current Department approved training regarding head injuries and concussions in extracurricular athletic activities and provide the athletic department with a certificate of completion for any Department approved on-line course or a signed acknowledgement that they have read and understand Department approved written materials.
+Additionally, before the start of every sports season, the student and his/her parents/guardians, must complete and submit via a web based registration platform a current Department approved Pre-participation Form which provides a comprehensive history with up-to-date information relative to concussion history; and any head, face or cervical spine injury history; and any history of co-existent concussive injuries.
 All Pre-Participation Forms will be reviewed by the coach prior to the start of any practices for the season so as to identify students who are at greater risk of repeated head injuries.
 Additionally, all Pre-Participation Forms indicating a history of head injury will be reviewed by the school nurse and licensed athletic trainers and, if appropriate, also by the school physician.

-Additionally, CRLS student athletes who participate in sports will be tested every two years by the licensed athletic trainers.
-These tests are intended to provide an indication of memory, concentration, and reaction time.
-If a student athlete sustains a head injury, a post trauma test will be administrated before the student again participates with their team.
+Additionally, in the fall of 2011, CRLS student athletes who participate in sports will be tested every two years on the ImPACT Concussion Test by the licensed athletic trainers.
+These ImPACT Concussion Test is tests are intended to provide an indication of memory, concentration, and reaction time.
+If a student athlete sustains a head injury, a post trauma test will be administrated before the student again participates with his or her team.
 The purpose of the post-injury test is to compare neurocognitive functions from before and after the injury.
 A student athlete will not be permitted to participate in any practice or games until the scores have reached baseline or the student remains symptom free.
-Even where the student has equivalent pre and post-injury scores on the test, the school may limit participation in athletics in a manner it deems appropriate for the student athlete.
+Even where the student has equivalent pre and post-injury scores on the testImPACT, the school may limit participation in athletics in a manner it deems appropriate for the student athlete.
 However, a student may return to full participation if cleared by a licensed medical doctor.

-If a student athlete has been tested by CRLS during a prior sport season the student will not need to be retested as test results are valid for two years from the date issued.
-This test is in addition to the annual physical examination that is required of all students prior to participation in extracurricular athletic activities.
+If a student athlete has been tested by CRLS during a prior sport season he/she will not need to be retested as test results are valid for two years from the date issued.
+This test ImPACT Concussion Test is in addition to the annual physical examination that is required of all students prior to participation in extracurricular athletic activities.

-Each school year all new student athletes and incoming freshman student athletes will be tested by the licensed athletic trainers.
-Student athletes who do not experience any head injuries or concussions will be retested every two years.
+During the 2012-2013 school year and continuing eEach school year thereafter, all new student athletes and incoming freshman student athletes will be tested in ImPACT Concussion Testing by the licensed athletic trainers.
+As the test is valid for two years from the date issued, Sstudent athletes who do not experience any head injuries or concussions will be retested-every two years when their initial ImPACT test result expires.